Confusion often arises about how the Italian rules on tax residence

 These rules obviously leave scope for interpretation, and indeed that interpretation may be different from each country’s tax authorities standpoint.

-In terms of the Italian authorities standpoint, it should be realized that if you have made a solemn declaration requesting registration as resident with the Anagrafe, stating that you consider the address you give as your residential address in Italy is your habitual abode is in Italy, the Italian authorities may be very resistant to an argument that notwithstanding that declaration your habitual abode is actually somewhere else.
+In terms of the Italian authorities standpoint, it should be realized that if you have made a solemn declaration requesting registration as resident with the Anagrafe, stating that you consider the address you give as your residential address in Italy is your habitual abode, the Italian authorities may be very resistant to an argument that, notwithstanding your declaration, your habitual abode is actually somewhere else.

 Documentary Proof